ujjwal-kr/ram/README.md

 - `jsm <index>` - jumps to a block by its index position if the prev cmp statement is -1 (smaller)

 #### TODO
-- Implement better error handling
+- Implement better error handling - added to a level
 - imports
 - loops
-- comments
+- comments - work in progress
 - standard library code